dryairship/online-election-manager/README.md

 ```
 This creates two executables in `$GOPATH/bin` :
 - `online-election-manager`
-- `initialize-databse`
+- `initialize-database`

 Also, copy the `sjcl.js` file into `assets/js/`.
 ## Configuration
 You need to create a System Admin and populate the database with details of the students.
 You also need to create a configuration file which will export important values to the environment variables.
 ### Initializing the database
 - Start MongoDB.
 `mongod`
 - Connect to the database in a new terminal.
 `mongo`
 - Create a new Election Database.
 `> use ElectionDb`
 - Create a system admin for this database.
 `> db.createUser({user: "ElectionAdmin", pwd: "password", roles: ["readWrite", "dbAdmin"]})`
-- Create a new collection called `students`
+- Create a new collection called `students`.
 `> db.createCollection("students")`
 - Fill this collection with the list of students eligible to vote.
 Each student is a separate document with three fields (all are strings) :
 	- `roll` - Roll number of the student.